JCMexplains/writing-for-success-2023/textbook.md

 The most popular author-page style is MLA style, named for the Modern Language Association, a group of literature professors.

-Here are a fuller list of styles:
+Here are some other popular styles:

 |Style| Fields that use it|
 |:---|:---|